 - Egg salad sandwich on whole grain bread.

-- Peanut butter, cashew, or almond butter with a 100-percent fruit spread on whole grain bread (a healthier PB&J).
+- Peanut butter, cashew, or almond butter with a 100-percent fruit spread on whole grain bread.

 - Sliced turkey, lean beef, or chicken breast meat from the grocery store (or left over from last night's dinner) with light mayonnaise, mustard, and a slice of cheese.